german-nersisyan/Design-Patterns/builder/README.md

 4. **DOCXReportBuilder**: A concrete builder that constructs a report in DOCX format.

 5. **ReportDirector**: Uses a `ReportBuilder` to construct a report.
 It orchestrates the sequence of building steps, but it doesn't know the specifics of how each type of report is built.

+Additionally, **Fluent Builder** versions of the report builders are provided, which allow for a more fluid and expressive way to construct the reports.
+With the Fluent Builder, the client can chain the method calls together for better readability and ease of use.